-This balsamic grilled chicken recipe makes the most juicy and succulent boneless skinless breasts EVER with just 4 ingredients and 30 minutes of marinating time!
-And it’s Whole30 compliant…
+This balsamic grilled chicken recipe makes the most juicy and succulent boneless skinless chicken breasts EVER!
+Made with an easy balsamic chicken marinade that requires just 4 ingredients and 10 minutes of marinating time.
+AND it’s paleo & Whole30 compliant…

 BOOM, I finished the Whole30!
 Yes, I did it — and it was actually easier than I expected.
 Well, except for the no alcohol part, which obviously means no wine.
 And there were several evenings when I really, REALLY wanted a glass of wine while I was cooking dinner… But I stuck it out, and it was worth it.

 You regular readers are probably sitting there thinking, “But I didn’t even know you were doing a Whole30?”
 Yeah, there’s a reason for that.
-I didn’t broadcast it here or on social media because I didn’t want that added pressure.
-But now that I’m on the other side, I’m excited to share some new Whole30-compliant recipes and tips, starting with my favorite balsamic grilled chicken recipe.
+I didn’t broadcast it here (or on social media) because I didn’t want that added pressure.
+But now that I’m on the other side, I’m excited to share some new Whole30-compliant recipes and tips, starting with my favorite of all the Whole30 chicken breast recipes I made — this balsamic grilled chicken.

 The final step (and don’t skip this!) is to rest the chicken breasts after grilling for about 10 minutes.
 Cover them with a piece of aluminum foil, forming sort of a tent over them, and it will help keep them tender and juicy.
 SO good!

 PIN IT NOW!
 CLICK HERE TO ADD THIS 30-MINUTE BALSAMIC GRILLED CHICKEN RECIPE TO YOUR CHICKEN RECIPES BOARD ON PINTEREST!